 HDFS is a distributed, scalable, and portable file system for Hadoop.
 An advantage of HDFS is data awareness between the Hadoop cluster nodes managing the clusters and the Hadoop cluster nodes managing the individual steps.
 For more information about how HDFS works, go to the Hadoop documentation.

 HDFS is used by the master and core nodes.
 One advantage is that it's fast; a disadvantage is that it's ephemeral storage which is reclaimed when the cluster ends.
 It's best used for caching the results produced by intermediate job-flow steps.

 EMRFS is an implementation of HDFS used for reading and writing regular files from Amazon EMR directly to Amazon S3.
 EMRFS provides the convenience of storing persistent data in Amazon S3 for use with Hadoop while also providing features like Amazon S3 server-side encryption, read-after-write consistency, and list consistency.

 Previously, Amazon EMR used the S3 Native FileSystem with the URI scheme,

 |local file system||

 The local file system refers to a locally connected disk.
-When a Hadoop cluster is created, each node is created from an EC2 instance which comes with a preconfigured block of preattached disk storage called an Amazon EC2 local instance store.
+When a Hadoop cluster is created, each node is created from an EC2 instance that comes with a preconfigured block of preattached disk storage called an instance store.
 Data on instance store volumes persists only during the life of its EC2 instance.
 Instance store volumes are ideal to store temporary data that is continually changing, such as buffers, caches, scratch data, and other temporary content.
-For more information about EC2 instances, see Amazon Elastic Compute Cloud.
+For more information, see Amazon EC2 Instance Storage.